 The following table shows the distribution by state of our primary RIF as of the periods indicated.
-As of September 30, 2020, our RIF continues to be modestly more concentrated in California, primarily as a result of the size of the California mortgage market relative to the rest of the country and the location and timing of our acquisition of new customers.
-The distribution of our primary RIF as of September 30, 2020 is not necessarily representative of the geographic distribution we expect in the future.
+The distribution of our primary RIF as of March 31, 2021 is not necessarily representative of the geographic distribution we expect in the future.